leoauri/practice-tools/README.md

 ### Speed Standards
 Track tempo progression on jazz standards using a weighted selection algorithm to choose practice songs based on your progress.

+### 2d6 Scales
+Generate random musical scales using a 2d6 dice algorithm.
+Each scale is created by rolling two dice and taking the minimum value to determine interval steps.
+Scales are automatically generated every 2 minutes and displayed in musical notation.

 ## Tech Stack

 - **Frontend**: Vanilla JavaScript (ES Modules), HTML5, CSS3